JuhaniPaananen/Booking-system-project-Phase-3/Task.md

 # Second testing technique: ZAP

 ## Conclusion
-Found some new pages using manual scan and spider.
+Found some new pages using manual scan and spider like seen picture under.
+Also made couple reports, but include only best one.
+Pages listed to new list below.
+Report contains total of 4 alerts.
+One is authentication alert, that is made by account I used so it's nothing.
+Second is session, that is accessable by putting /api/session.

+# Alerts
+- No Anti CSRF Tokens
+- Authentication Request Identified
+- Session Management Response Identified
+- User Agent Fuzzer

 ![image](https://github.com/user-attachments/assets/b654b201-246a-4f5a-8ac8-d781c3f7b083)